Why Men Hide Their Depression

 Men often see symptoms of depression as signs of weakness.

-men hide their depression - cowboy on horse
+cowboy on horse

 Sadness, heaviness, crying, feeling helpless, having difficulty sleeping, and so forth are not manly.
 “John Wayne didn’t cry.”
 In the same way that drive in the wrong direction for hours rather than ask directions, men will tough out the symptoms of depression rather than appear weak by asking for help.
 Along with this, women are 70 percent more likely than men to have depression, and men may see a disposition to depression as a female problem, and thus not want to admit to having a “female problem.”

-Men might be worried about the social stigma.
+Men might worry about a social stigma.

 There are some professions in which a man’s job would be at risk if it was known he was suffering from depression.
 Society tends to see people with depression as unreliable or “broken” in some way, which causes people with depression to feel shame and become secretive about it.